Nivaclé language: Verbs

-Verbs in this language are very complex and can bear many different affixes and clitics.
+Verbs in Nivaclé are very complex and can bear many different affixes and clitics.
 Nevertheless, there are no direct grammatical markers on verbs nor elsewhere in the grammar for tense or aspect.
 The senses of tense are conveyed by the demonstratives whose semantic contrasts give temporal inferences.
 Nivaclé is, thus, one of the few languages of the world which have nominal tense with no verbal tense marking.

 The verb alignment is active-stative – there are two series of pronominal affixes on verbs, one that indicates subjects of active verbs which report events or happenings, whether they are transitive or intransitive, and another which signals both the object of transitive verbs and also the subject of stative intransitive verbs, verbs which refer to states and not to events or happenings, as the active verbs do.
 Indicative, negative, and irrealis verbs have distinct morphological markings of their own for personal pronoun subject agreement.
 There is also distinct morphology signaling verbs of subordinate clauses.

 Nivaclé distinguishes first person plural inclusive (‘we all’, ‘our [our (all)]’) and exclusive (‘we’ [I/we and others, but not including you], ‘ours’ [but not including yours]) in pronouns, in possessive morphology and in verbs.

 Nivaclé has a very rich system of directional affixes and clitics, marked primarily on the verbs, sometimes on other parts of speech.
 As mentioned, Nivaclé generally lacks adpositions (prepositions and postpositions), as the directional affixes and clitics fulfill the roles played by adpositions in other languages.
 The language has a genitive noun classifier for possessed domestic animals and another for possessed prey (hunted animals).
 For example, it is not possible to say directly the equivalent of my horse, but rather it is necessary to say the equivalent of my-domestic.animal.classifier horse.